knosmos/advent-2024/README.md

 2. Construct an adjacency list from the conditions and build a topological sorting
 ### Day 6
 1. Use a set to store previously visited positions, and simulate until we run out of bounds
 2. For every position, check for infinite loops (if we ever end up in the same position and direction).
-This code could definitely be optimized, but hey it runs :D
+This code could probably be optimized, but hey it runs :D
+### Day 7
+1. Recursively brute force all possible combinations of operations.
+2. Also recursively brute force all possible combinations of operations (but add the third operation).